tgoossens/tinythinfilm/README.md

 The toolbox is intented to provide quick and good transmittance estimates, not exact results.

+It is compatible with MATLAB and the free alternative Octave.

 # Publications
 Goossens, Thomas.
 "Tiny thin-film filters from a different angle: Correcting angular dependency for spectral imaging.", PhD Thesis (2020).